-3. The need for structural and economic reform that promotes the integration of a preventative approach to health and wellbeing, including the consideration of funding models.
+Structural and economic reforms that may be required to promote and facilitate the intergeneration of a preventative approach to health and well-being, including the consideration of funding models.

 As is outlined above, a preventative approach to health and wellbeing makes sense on both a social and economic level.